BC Neptūnas: 2014–15 season: EuroLeague debut

 Neptūnas recovered in the LKL, playing very solidly, even splitting the season series with Žalgiris.
-They defeated the Lithuanian powerhouse twice in two weeks: 67–65 in Klaipeda and 90–86 in Kaunas.
+They defeated the Lithuanian powerhouse twice in two weeks: 67–65 in Klaipėda and 90–86 in Kaunas.
 Deividas Gailius led Neptūnas during these two games.
 But they took only the third spot during the regular season due to the unfavorable results versus Lietuvos rytas.
 Neptūnas defeated Dzūkija with the series result of 3–1, losing only once in Alytus 56–65.
 The semi-finals began unsuccessfully for the team versus Lietuvos rytas.
 Despite holding up close to the opponents the whole game, Neptūnas lost during the final minutes 88–79 in Vilnius.
 But Neptūnas, led by Deividas Gailius (22 points) and Arnas Butkevičius (20 points), successfully got revenge in Klaipėda, overcoming Rytas 107–101 after OT.
 The semi-final series was tied at 1–1.
 But Neptūnas lost another thriller 96–89 two days later in Vilnius and ended up on the edge of the precipice.
 Furthermore, primary Neptūnas center Simas Galdikas suffered a painful leg injury, after stepping on Kšyštof Lavrinovič's feet.
 Despite that, the team's coach Kazys Maksvytis said that "we will meet in Vilnius again".
 This promise did not came true following the 87–92 loss at home.
 Neptūnas lost the semi-final series 3–1 to Lietuvos rytas.
 And then Neptūnas suffered the biggest fiasco of the season.
 They shockingly lost to Juventus in the LKL bronze medals series 2–3, including an embarrassing defeat in the decisive game 69–84 in the home arena.

 Neptūnas had the highest attendance rate in all of LKL during this season (3,022 spectators per game).